NishantCoder108/100xdevs/Readme.md

-**This repository is specially made for practicing concepts of solana , anchor and web3 related stuff.**
+**This repository is specially made for practicing concepts of Rust , Development , Solana , Anchor and Web3 related stuff.**